Introduction to VBA Delete File

 String = “ Path of the File “ Kill String

-Before we move to examples always ensure that we have the developer’s tab enabled in order to use macros.
+Before we move to examples, always ensure that the developer’s tab is enabled to use macros.
 It is done by moving to the files section and then to the options section.
 We will find a checkbox that should be checked to enable the developer’s tab.
 Now let us move ahead to examples.
 For example, I have two files named sample 1 and sample 2.
-Both are text files and are on desktop.
+Both are text files and are on a desktop.
 Have a look at them below.

 How to Delete a File Using VBA?